-Between snow days, record low temperatures, and shocking wind chill factors, this winter calls for some drastic action — and by action, I mean a journey to find sun, warmth, and design inspiration!
+Between snow days, record low temperatures, and shocking wind chill factors in my second winter in Switzerland, I knew we were in for some drastic action — and by action, I mean a journey to find sun, warmth, and design inspiration!

-(For those of you not seeking sunnier shores this season, I hope these photos give you a little dose of warmth & inspiration!)
+Whether you have a vacation planned or will not be seeking sunnier shores this season, I hope these photos give you a little dose of warmth & design inspiration.

-Though the town catered mainly to tourists, there was no shortage of local design character: colorful buildings, classic Spanish architecture, and beautiful, hand-painted tiles.
-Amen!
+Though the town caters mainly to tourists, there was no shortage of local design character: colorful buildings, classic Spanish architecture, and beautiful, hand-painted tiles.

 I know we usually talk about interior design here on the O&B blog, but as you know, architecture and design go hand-in-hand: